solaris-wm/solaris-engine/docs/source/system_overview.rst

 Spectator Bot
 -------------

-The spectator bot is another Mineflayer bot (making it a total of 3 bots constituting a single logic player).
-It always stays in Spectate mode and just follows its controller bot.
+The spectator bot is another Mineflayer bot (making it a total of 3 bots constituting a single logical player).
+It always stays in the Spectate mode and just follows its controller bot.
 It doesn't produce any observations nor actions.
 It's an auxiliary bot that the Camera bot and the Episode Manger Plugin need for proper game state synchronization between the controller and the camera
 (specifically block breaking animation).